chenkang084/SDS-backend/README.md

-# express-webpack-full-live-reload-example
-A workflow with full live reload for webpack&express application.

-The explaining post could be found [here](http://acgtofe.com/posts/2016/02/full-live-reload-for-express-with-webpack).
+# SDS-backend based on express

-This branch `master` is for webpack 2, use branch `webpack_1` if you need the older version.
+This branch `master` is for webpack 2.

-## Start
+## setup

 1. Clone this repo.

 2. Install dependencies.

         npm install
-        npm install supervisor -g
+        npm start

 3. Try these out.